How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 The break-even timeline is the number of months you need to stay in a home before buying becomes cheaper than renting would have been.

-When you buy a home, you pay closing costs upfront (typically 2% to 5% of the purchase price) and will pay agent fees and other costs when you eventually sell (often another 5% to 6%).
-Add moving costs, any immediate repairs, and the early months of your mortgage, where most of your payment goes toward interest rather than principal.
+When you buy, you pay closing costs upfront (typically 2% to 5% of the purchase price) and will pay agent fees and other costs when you sell (often another 5% to 6%).
+Add moving costs, any immediate repairs, and the early months of your mortgage when most of your payment goes toward interest rather than principal.

 On a $350,000 home, those transaction costs could total $25,000 to $40,000 or more across a purchase and sale.